AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/handlers/soap.md

 <InlineAlert variant="warning" slots="text"/>

-Edge meshes do not currently support SOAP handlers.
-If you are using SOAP handlers, you must use a legacy mesh.
-SOAP handlers will be available in edge meshes in the future.
+Edge meshes do not support SOAP handlers.

 The SOAP handler allows you to consume [SOAP](https://soapui.org) `WSDL` files and generate a remote executable schema for those services.